The Lands

 Governing Body: The Forum of Delmisar

-Citizens: All residents of Delmisar who take the Declaration of Loyalty at the age of 20 or more (permitted races are human, Half-Elf, Elf, Halfling, Dwarf and Half-Orc)
+Citizens: All residents of Delmisar who take the Declaration of Loyalty at the age of 20 or more (if of whole or part Human, Elf, Dwarf or Halfling blood).

 History: The second largest of the three Sea Cities was also the second to have removed the rule of gentry.
 Following the successful revolt in Nartellfar the monarchy removed its capital to Delmisar and became more oppressive than it had been.
 Guilds were banned due to the key role they had played in challenging aristocratic power.
 As such the resistance that formed in Delmisar was an amorphous and clandestine association of residents and once they succeeded in ending aristocratic rule they established a form of government in which the citizen (rather than the guild) was the fundamental unit of political power.
 The emblem of Delmisar is a navigational star over a stone gateway.